rynsantos/beautiful-jekyll/_posts/2018-05-14-javascriptservices-angular6-upgrade.md

 ~~~

-That's it all done my app now is now utilising the angular6 goodness.
+That's it all done! my app is now utilising the angular6 goodness.